TatianaWeb/Arcade_Game/README.md

 - Enimies cross the screen with different speed;
 - Hero can collide with enimies;
 - Hero-enimy collision resets the game;
-- When player wins a modal window showing a replay button.
+- When player wins a modal window showing a replay button

-sample

 ## Instructions to refresh code from VSC to GitHub